 My grandfather, also Bulgarian, came from hard working, simple, country people.
 He was to be a third generation sheep farmer.
 When the war came, Nissim traveled to Palestine on the boat The Exodus and he was held at an internment camp in Cyprus for two years before he was allowed to immigrate.
 (Paul Newman made a movie about The Exodus in the 1970s, that’s quite a story too.)

 Upon arrival, my grandparents were matched up.
 They were both Bulgarian and only seven years apart in age.
 Besides that, I’m not sure if they had anything else in common.

 They were married, given a plot of land where they built a house and assigned jobs.
 My grandmother was given a job as a seamstress in a factory because of her family's textile background.

 My grandfather drove a dump truck, something he was happy to do for 50 years, every day until the day he died.

 I spent as much time at my grandparent's house as my own growing up.
-Both of them taught me about food.

 Both my grandparents taught me about food, but in different ways.

 My grandfather and I were very close and he taught me how to love food.
 “Shai-kee, come here.”
 Sabba (as I called him) would press some coins into my hand and tell me in his raspy voice to go down to the corner market for his feta cheese and tobacco.